acorn-io/acorn-oss-workshop/steps/development_mode.md

 ## About development mode

 In development mode, Acorn allows to make changes to the source code and see it updated inside the app containers in real time.
 In this mode Acorn will watch the local directory for changes and synchronize them to the running Acorn app.
-To activate the development mode we need to use the *-i* flag when running the app as you will do in a bit.
+To activate the development mode we need to use the *dev* command when running the app as you will do in a bit.

+Note: ```acorn dev``` and ```acorn run -i``` are both commands allowing to run an app in dev mode

 In this step we will focus on the *result* microservice which is developed with *Node.Js*.
 If you have a look into the folder containing the application code, you will see 2 build targets are defined in the Dockerfile: the first one is named *dev*, the second one *production*: